-Each jacket has its role and place in your wardrobe, whether it be for outdoor pursuits in the mountains or stylish evenings in the city.
+Each jacket has its role and place in your wardrobe, whether it’s for outdoor pursuits in the mountains or stylish evenings downtown.
 Rain coats are for drizzly days; waterproof shells are for adventuring up mountain peaks; parkas are ideal for harsh winter weather; lightly insulated jackets work as layering pieces or as stand-alone apparel in cooler conditions.

-But what about the softshells?
+But what about softshells?
 What are they and where do they fit into your jacket wardrobe?
+In this article, we take a look at everything you need to know about softshell jackets and why you need at least one in your closet!

 So, What is a Softshell?

 Originally introduced to the outdoor apparel world in the mid-2000s, softshell jackets were designed as a hybrid between a waterproof shell and a highly breathable fleece.
-They were originally intended for high-intensity aerobic activities, and every ski, snowboard, and outerwear brand around the year 2003 was manufacturing them – then all of a sudden they disappeared.
+They were originally intended for high-intensity aerobic activities, and every ski, snowboard, and outerwear brand circa 2003 started manufacturing them.

-Softshells are usually made from a combination of materials such as polyester and nylon, which are woven together for durability and comfort.
-These materials make up most outdoor apparel and gear, and aren’t quite 100% waterproof, but are highly breathable, wear well against the skin, and last a long time.
+Softshells are usually made from a combination of materials such as polyester and nylon.
+These materials constitute the ingredients in most outdoor apparel, and while they’re not quite 100% waterproof, they are highly breathable, comfortable against your skin, and surprisingly durable.

 Those looking for a technical jacket that can withstand a variety of conditions while still providing mobile protection are once again reaching for their favourite softshell.